-When you are feeling down you have to look at what you did well and then look at what you can improve.
+When feeling down, you have to look at what you did well and then at what you can improve.

-Anything in particular that stands out?
+Is anything in particular that stands out?
 The 30-hour drive to Guthrie!
 We took three days to go down.
-The warm weather was great and the facility was really nice.
+The warm weather was great, and the facility was nice.
 Having my coach there was a definite plus, and Maverick handling the trip and everything new so well was a big plus!
 It was fun having more competition in my classes.
-In Alberta, I’ve only had one or two other juniors to compete against.
-At Worlds I had nine to 14 riders to compete with, and there were many different breeds.
+I’ve only had one or two other juniors in Alberta to compete against.
+At Worlds, I had nine to 14 riders to compete with, and there were many different breeds.

 How did you and your horse do?

 We got Reserve Champion Equitation.
-Basic Level Junior day 1 fifth, day 2 first, day 3 fourth, Overall Reserve World Champion Basic Level Junior.
-Level 1 Junior day 1 first, day 2 fifth, day 3 first, Overall World Grand Champion Level 1 Junior.
-For this show each day the first place winners received World Champion jackets and then at the end of the show they gave out belt buckles for the overall winners.
-I got three jackets and a belt buckle as well as two halters as well as a trophy for High Point Canadian Junior.
+Basic Level Junior day one fifth, day two first, day three fourth, Overall Reserve World Champion Basic Level Junior.
+Level 1 Junior day one first, day two fifth, day three first, Overall World Grand Champion Level 1 Junior.
+For this show, each day, the first-place winners received World Champion jackets, and then at the end of the show, they gave out belt buckles for the overall winners.
+I got three jackets, a belt buckle, two halters, and a High Point Canadian Junior trophy.

 Did you have any strategies that you used to prepare for the competition?

-Breathing kept both me and Mavi relaxed.
-Not worrying about yourself.
-Staying in your own bubble, especially in the warm-up ring.
-Reviewing tests at the end of each day and going through each component that we had difficulties with.
-Walking the tests the night before and visualizing how I wanted to ride each part.
+Breathing kept both Mavi and me relaxed.
+You were not worried about yourself and staying in your bubble, especially in the warm-up ring, reviewing tests at the end of each day and going through each component that we had difficulties with—walking the tests the night before and visualizing how I wanted to ride each part.

-Having a properly fitted saddle has made a big difference to both Mavi and I. Maverick is very sensitive and my first Western show saddle didn’t fit.
-We now have an Easyfit saddle which fits him way better and gives him better movement and more lift.
-In Level 1 we do leg yields and lengthenings in the jog.
+Having a properly fitted saddle has made a big difference to both Mavi and me.
+Maverick is very sensitive, and my first Western show saddle didn’t fit.
+We now have an Easyfit saddle that fits him way better and gives him better movement and more lift.
+In Level 1, we do leg yields and lengthenings in the jog.
 He would do them in my old saddle, but he wasn’t as free.
 It is also adjustable for me.
-I can change the seat so I am sitting more balanced.
+I can change the seat, so I am sitting more balanced.

 Lisa Wieben is a Level 2 Centered Riding Instructor, Chris Irwin Platinum Certified Trainer, and Equine Canada Western Competition Coach.
-She works with youth, adult amateurs and professionals as well as teaching a local 4H club at her facility near Bowden, AB.
-Western and English dressage has become her main focus, but many of her students compete in open competitions as well as obstacle challenges.
-Lisa has also added Somatics to help her students maintain and create further body awareness as it works to release muscle patterns in the body brought on by stress, injuries, surgeries, and repetitive movements that can be work related.
-Getting riders in correct balance helps horses develop correct balance. www.mountainviewtrainingstables.com
+She works with youth, adult amateurs and professionals and teaches a local 4H club at her facility near Bowden, AB.
+Western and English dressage has become her main focus, but many of her students compete in open competitions and obstacle challenges.
+Lisa has also added Somatics to help her students maintain and create further body awareness as it works to release muscle patterns in the body brought on by stress, injuries, surgeries, and repetitive movements that can be work-related.
+Getting riders’ incorrect balance helps horses develop correct balance. www.mountainviewtrainingstables.com

-Birgit Stutz is an Irwin Insights Level 4 Master Certified Trainer and offers horse training, riding lessons in the English and Western disciplines, horsemanship clinics, workshops, short courses and demos on various topics, mentorship programs, as well as student programs at Falling Star Ranch in Dunster, BC.
-Birgit’s passion is to help humans have a better relationship with their horses through understanding of equine psychology and body language as well as fundamental riding skills based on classical dressage. www.fallingstarranch.ca.
+Birgit Stutz is an Irwin Insights Level 4 Master Certified Trainer.
+She offers horse training, riding lessons in English and Western disciplines, horsemanship clinics, workshops, short courses and demos on various topics, mentorship programs, and student programs at Falling Star Ranch in Dunster, BC.
+Birgit’s passion is to help humans have a better relationship with their horses through an understanding of equine psychology and body language, as well as fundamental riding skills based on classical dressage. www.fallingstarranch.ca.